neondatabase/website/content/docs/guides/vercel-manual.md

 ## Configure project environment variables in Vercel

 The environment variables required to connect your application to Neon depend on your application.
-Some applications use a `DATABASE_URL` environment variable:
+Some applications use a `DATABASE_URL` environment variable with a database connection string:

 ```text
 DATABASE_URL="sally:<password>@ep-cold-poetry-404091.us-east-2.aws.neon.tech/neondb"
 ```

-Others applications use `PG*` environment variables:
+Other applications may use `PG*` environment variables to define database connection details:

 ```text
 PGHOST=ep-cold-poetry-404091.us-east-2.aws.neon.tech